fireship-io/fireship.io/hugo/content/courses/javascript/beginner-js-objects.md

 Now that we have an empty object, we need to add properties to it using [accessors](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Property_accessors).

-Valid property names include anything that can be coerced to a string, but must not used reserved words like `function`, `var`, `return` and so on.
+Valid property names include anything that can be coerced to a string but must not use reserved words like `function`, `var`, `return` and so on.

 {{< highlight javascript >}}
 get = object.property;